Shape optimization under width constraint: the Cheeger constant and the torsional rigidity: Introduction

 The set $\mathcal A$ of admissible shapes includes the constraints imposed on the geometry of $\Omega$.
 Depending on the continuity properties of $\F$ and on the compactness of the family $\A$, the existence of solutions for problem \eqref{eq:sh-opt} is more or less straightforward.

 Recently, many works in the literature dealt with problems related to convexity, diameter or width constraints.
 In this case, compactness properties related to the Hausdorff convergence of convex shapes imply existence of solutions for a wide range of problems.
 Details and references can be found in \cite[Section 2]{henrot-pierre-english} and \cite[Section 3]{AntunesBogosel22}.
-While the existence of solutions is established, qualitative properties and identification of solutions is often difficult, since optimality conditions are not straightforward to exploit \cite{LNconv09}, \cite{LNPconv12}.
+While the existence of solutions can be, in general, obtained using the classical method of calculus of variations, qualitative properties and identification of solutions is often difficult, since optimality conditions are not straightforward to exploit \cite{LNconv09}, \cite{LNPconv12}.
 To give intuition regarding optimization problems under convexity and width constraints numerical methods were proposed in \cite{AntunesBogosel22} and \cite{Bogosel-Convex}.
 The simulations in \cite{Bogosel-Convex} show for example that it is likely that the eigenvalues $\lambda_k(\Omega)$, solving $-\Delta u = \lambda_k(\Omega) u$ with $u \in H_0^1(\Omega)$ are maximized for: \begin{itemize}[noitemsep] \item the Reuleaux triangle in the class of shapes with fixed constant width \item the equilateral triangle in the class of shapes with fixed minimal width. \end{itemize}